RiTUAL-UH/Font_LDL_2020/README.md

 https://github.com/RiTUAL-UH/Font-prediction-dataset
 ```

-## Settings required for Emoji model:
+## Settings required for the Emoji model:
 <b> Emoji Model: </b> In this model, we use the Deep-Moji pre-trained model (Felbo et al., 2017) to generate emoji vectors by encoding the text into 2304-dimensional feature vectors.
 Our implementation is based on the Hugging Face Torch-moji implementation.
 ```
 https://github.com/huggingface/torchMoji/blob/master/examples/encode_texts.py